SEARCH

 You may not know phenology by name, but we all notice it in varying degrees.
 There are good phenology videos and examples here.

-In plain but poetic language, we might call it the symphony of life: the relationship between all living things, and how they respond and change to weather and seasons.
+In plain but poetic language, we might call it the symphony of life: the relationship between all living things, and how they respond and change with varying weather and seasons.

 The dictionary definition is, the study of cyclic and seasonal natural phenomena, especially in relation to climate and plant and animal life, such as bird migration or plant flowering.